jcbyte/Setil/README.md

 ## TODO

-- FIX: transaction page equal does not need to set num
 - FIX: GroupActivity - order by time
 - FIX: GroupActivity - Show no transaction
 - FIX: Swap text-zinc to text-muted-foreground